raspberrypilearning/nature-rover/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step, you will change the appearance of the sprites and the rover when the rover collects samples.
+In this step, you will change the appearance of a sprite and the rover when the rover collects samples.
 </div>
 <div>
 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png){:width="300px"}